stupienius/stu-website/src/content/blog/firstBlog.md

 title: first blog
 subtitle: this if for the test
 date: 2025-5-17
+tags: [first, hello, second, cin, cout, print, hello world, how are you]
 ---

 # Hi, I am stupienius, this is my blog